huynguyen1989/me/_posts/2024-04-26-Assignment-For-Front-End-Developer.md

 }
 ```

-So here's the gap of the challenge that I have to generate a request following there's guide and the authentication of the request based on RFC2617 for header field `Authorization`
+So here's the gap of the challenge that I have to generate a request following there's guide and the authentication of the request based on `RFC2617` for header field `Authorization`

 ## RFC2617 standard HTTP Authentication

-- Here is a swim lane diagram of the MD5 hash calculation process in the context of RFC 2617's Digest Authentication:
+- Here is a swim lane diagram of the MD5 hash calculation process in the context of `RFC2617`'s Digest Authentication:

 ```mermaid
  sequenceDiagram